Denver Divorce Attorney

 - Sound legal advice at each step in your Colorado divorce case.

 - Quality legal representation.

 Divorce, also known as a “dissolution of marriage,” is the legal process for ending a marriage.
 The process can be a long and tumultuous endeavor that requires large amounts of negotiating, evidence-gathering, and paperwork before a final resolution.
 While many cases end in a settlement, others proceed to a contested trial in front of the court.
-Our Denver family law attorneys are prepared for either scenario.
+Our Denver family law lawyers are prepared for either scenario.
 The lawyers at Plog & Stein, P.C. understand the hard work involved in a dissolution of marriage.
 We tailor our approach to advocate for you regarding all aspects of your divorce, including:

 - The legal arguments and procedural requirements needed.

 - Exceptional negotiating skills during a contested divorce.